clement-lo/my-in-vivo-electrophysiology-analysis/README.md

 ## Repository Structure

-The repository is organised for easy navigation and scalability:
+The repository is organised in:

 - `data/`: Contains raw and preprocessed datasets.
 An example dataset is included for demonstration.
 - `notebooks/`: Jupyter notebooks providing step-by-step interactive analysis.
 These include exploratory data analysis (EDA), signal processing, and statistical testing workflows.